mkasberg/mkasberg/README.md

 ## Hi, I'm Mike 👋

-I work for [Strava](https://github.com/strava) as a senior software engineer.
+I work for [Strava](https://github.com/strava) as a staff software engineer.

 Here are some of my most interesting open source projects on GitHub: